RSBalchII/anchor-engine-node/README.md

 - `ECE_URL` - ECE_Core API URL (default: http://localhost:8000)
 - `SESSION_ID` - Session identifier (default: anchor-session)

----

-## FAQ

-**Q: Why no fancy TUI?**
-A: Simplicity over feature creep.
-Copilot CLI is our inspiration – fast, focused, works everywhere.

 **Q: Does it work without ECE_Core?**
-A: No, but ECE_Core works standalone.
-This is the CLI for it.

-**Q: Can I use a different LLM?**
-A: Yes!
-As long as it has an OpenAI-compatible API and ECE_Core can reach it.

 **Q: How does streaming work?**
-A: ECE_Core sends responses as Server-Sent Events (SSE).
-This CLI displays them as they arrive.

-**Q: Are my conversations private?**
-A: Yes!
-100% local.
-No telemetry, no cloud, no tracking.
-Your data never leaves your machine.

 **Q: What about the shell_execute tool security?**
 A: The shell tool is DANGEROUS by design.
 Only use in trusted environments.
 We plan to add sandboxing (see specs/tasks.md).
 ---

 ## Troubleshooting